Skip to content

 Sport hunting of black bears is legal in all Canadian provinces.
 Banning it would risk causing an overpopulation of black bears, creating a food shortage and forcing bears to leave their natural habitat and approach inhabited areas, which would harm their survival and their coexistence with humans.
 Black bear hunting has been strictly regulated for several decades.
 Hunters must hold a special permit and can only hunt in designated areas.
 Although black bears are not endangered, this regulation helps maintain a healthy population.

-At Le Nordet, we are committed to clarifying our approach with sincerity and integrity.
+At Le Nordet, we are committed to explaining our approach with sincerity and integrity.

 Is the black bear an endangered species in Canada?